nickcounts/phonicdb/Design Document.md

 # 7. Broader Context

-What are the limitations of the current design?
+## What are the limitations of the current design?

+- Doesn't really handle shwaa.
+What to do about that pesky sound?
+- No plots or charts

-What are possible extensions to think about for the future?
+## What are possible extensions to think about for the future?
-Any other considerations?

-> Can include some "moonshot" ideas
+1. Allow Reasearcher/Developer to see which Phoneme/Grapheme combination would be the "highest leverage" in unlocking the "inaccessible" Lexicon words at any point in a Program.
+2. Generate lists for evaluation based on current progress
+3. Generate nonsense words based on current progress
+4. Allow Researcher/Developer to map/manage custom phonetic symbols.
+   1. Define correspondance to IPA symbology, allows "translating" to other means of transcribing phonetics